surgebuild/Nexio-Explorer/analytics/README.md

 ### Active users

 A subset of address on chain are accounts (have `0x1::account::Account` resource).
-Accounts can be created in many different ways (direct call to create account, first APT receipt, first signature, etc).
+Accounts can be created in many different ways (direct call to create account, first NEX receipt, first signature, etc).

-We define new accounts as addresses that received APT for the first time.
+We define new accounts as addresses that received NEX for the first time.

 If an address signs a transactions, they are considered an active user.